I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiotarget-formatrequestforwrite.md

 ## Return Value

 <b>FormatRequestForWrite</b> returns S_OK if the operation succeeds.
 Otherwise, this method returns one of the error codes that are defined in Winerror.h.

-The following code example formats a request for writing before forwarding the request.

 ## Requirements